Anticipatory Care is a population approach to providing health care that identifies and engages people who are at risk of health deterioration.

 - Clarence – led by Clarence City Council.

-The Prevention Centre is providing resources and mentoring on systems approaches.
-We will facilitate action learning/systems thinking workshops in each community.
+The Prevention Centre provided resources and mentoring on systems approaches and facilitated action learning/systems thinking workshops in each community.

-We are also contributing to the project reference group and project team as required, and, along with the Sax Institute, will undertake the overall evaluation of the Tasmanian Anticipatory Care Project.
-We have designed an overarching Guiding Principles Agreement to facilitate the shared understanding and ways of working across this community based initiative.
+We also contributed to the project reference group and project team as required, and, along with the Sax Institute, evaluated the project.
+We designed an overarching Guiding Principles Agreement to facilitate the shared understanding and ways of working across this community-based initiative.

-The project will contribute to the evidence base around place-based and community development approaches to supporting health and wellbeing.
-The aim is for communities to be supported to make effective and sustainable changes that will strengthen ways of working across their communities and across the state.
+The project contributed to the evidence base around place-based and community development approaches to supporting health and wellbeing.
+The aim was to support communities in making effective and sustainable changes that strengthen ways of working across their communities and the state.

-The Anticipatory Care project is a significant project for Tasmania to demonstrate its continued commitment to health reforms that aim to more effectively respond to chronic conditions.
+The Anticipatory Care project was a significant project for Tasmania to demonstrate its continued commitment to health reforms that aim to more effectively respond to chronic conditions.

 - Increased knowledge and understanding about anticipatory care in different communities